 Muffins weren’t always so sweet.
 It wasn’t until chain coffee shops started popping up that all of a sudden muffins turned into cakes rather than anything else.

-Once upon a time, when I was a kid I had blueberry and corn muffins for breakfast that weren’t too sweet and didn’t make me feel like I was having dessert for breakfast.
+Once upon a time, when I was a kid I had blueberry and corn muffins for breakfast these weren’t too sweet and didn’t make me feel like I was having dessert for breakfast.

 These blueberry muffins remind me of the muffins my mom made when I was growing up and they are best served warm with butter.